MattPickard/Project_Portfolio/Turbofan Engine Life Estimations/README.md

-# Turbofan Engine Prognostics
+# Turbofan Engine Life Estimations Project
 ## Introduction

-Welcome to my turbofan engine life estimations project!
-I will show you how I built machine learning models to predict airplane engine RUL (Remaining Useful Life) and health status.
-These types of predictions can be used for scheduling proactive maintenance and ensuring the safety and reliability of the engines.
+This project will show you how I built machine learning models to predict airplane engine RUL (Remaining Useful Life) and health status.
+These types of predictions can be used for scheduling proactive maintenance and monitoring engine health.
 To accomplish this, I utilized run-to-failure engine sensor datasets published by NASA.
-Run-to-failure datasets are useful for studying the degradation processes of mechanical systems and building models that can monitor and predict the failure of systems.
-My models predict RUL and health status of an engine based on 30 seconds of sensor data.
+Run-to-failure datasets are useful for studying the degradation processes of mechanical systems and building models that can monitor and predict the failure of such systems.
+My models make raw predictions of RUL and health status of an engine based on 30 seconds of sensor data, then a running weighted average is applied to make more robust final predictions.
 RUL refers to the number of flight cycles remaining before complete failure, posing a regression prediction task.
 Health status is a binary classification task, predicting whether the engine is within a normal or abnormal degradation state.
 Health status is in reference to NASA's observation that all engines experience two phases of degradation, a phase of normal degradation followed by a phase of abnormal degradation before failure.

 ---
 <p align="center">
   <img src="https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Images/high_pressure_turbine_efficiency.png?raw=true" alt="High Pressure Turbine Efficiency" style="width: 70%;">
 </p>

-A depiction of high pressure turbine efficiency over time, indicating engine degradation.
-The dashed line shows the transition from normal to abnormal degradation phases.
+*A figure that shows high pressure turbine efficiency over time, indicating engine degradation.
+The dashed line shows the transition from normal to abnormal degradation phases.*

 ---

 When it comes to tabular data, traditional machine learning models are usually the first choice.
-However, these models can struggle to capture temporal patterns in the data.
-In this case, I needed models that could extract short-term temporal patterns from 30 seconds of sensor data.
+However, traditional models can struggle to capture temporal patterns in the data.
+For this project, I needed models that could extract short-term temporal patterns from 30 seconds of sensor data.
 To do this, I built hybrid models that combined the strengths of both traditional machine learning models and neural networks.
 They use one-dimensional convolutional neural networks (CNNs) to extract features from the sensor data, then used those features as input for CatBoost models to make their final predictions.
 I tried various other approaches, such as forms of Long Short-Term Memory (LSTM), residual network inspired architectures, and traditional machine learning models using the raw flattended data.
 However, I found that these hybrid models performed the best.

 ## Data